 There is a wide range of possible causes.
-The three most common causes of chronic cough in adults (asthma, postnasal drip syndrome and gastro-oesophageal reflux) are not necessarily the most common in children.
-Isolated cough is now thought to be unusual as a presentation of asthma in children, which usually is associated with other presenting symptoms.
+Isolated cough is unusual as a presentation of asthma in children, which usually is associated with other presenting symptoms.

 Common causes in primary care